sps014/BlazorBindGen/README.md

 ## BlazorBindGen

-A binding generator for JS, Call any JS function or property in C# without writing JS wrappers.
+A binding generator for JS, Call any JS function or property in Blazor Wasm without writing JS wrappers.

 #### Why Use BlazorBindGen

-* Tiny Overhead of this libary ~13kb
+* very tiny Overhead  ~13kb
 * No need to write JS wrappers
-* Support for Callbacks
+* Support for Callbacks and parameters
 * Write JS code in C#
+* performant

 #### Example (using Audio Player from JS)